 The Quantum Imaging group at Glasgow University utilise our GL4 modules in a range of far-infrared, teraherz and microwave imaging applications.

 Our custom heat switches are used in SOFIA, an airborne observatory that is a facility operated as a partnership between NASA and the German Aerospace Centre, DLR.

 We make special low-off-state switches for use in low-temperature scanning probe microscopy, by the Julich research centre’s quantum nanoscience group.

 Our GL7 modules, which operate at < 300mK, are used in many applications utilising arrays of Kinetic Inductance Detectors and Transition Edge Sensors.

 Our modules provided the final cooling stage in a Real-time multispectral fluorescence spectroscope designed to image processes in living cells.

-Our modules are a key component in teraherz imaging systems that have a wide range of real-time security imaging applications.
+Our modules are a key component of the teraherz imaging systems being developed for a wide range of real-time security imaging applications.

 Astronomy is still an important field of application for our GL7 systems.
-For example, Purple Mountain Observatory uses our technology to develop new sensors for astronomical imaging.
+For example, Purple Mountain Observatory uses our technology to develop new sensors for astronomical observations.

-MUSCAT is a large-format, millimetre-wave camera, consisting of 1,500 background-limited lumped-element kinetic inductance detectors, intended for deployment on the Large Millimeter Telescope at Volcán Sierra Negra, Mexico.
-MUSCAT uses three CRC systems to provide its cooling requirements; a continuous CC4 to provide buffer cooling of the enclosure at 1K, and a CC7 300 mK system to provide pre-cooling of a minidilutor module.
+MUSCAT is a large-format, millimetre-wave astronomical camera, consisting of 1,500 background-limited lumped-element kinetic inductance detectors, intended for deployment on the Large Millimeter Telescope at Volcán Sierra Negra, Mexico.
+MUSCAT uses three CRC systems as part of its cooling systems; a continuous CC4 to provide buffer cooling of the enclosure at 1K, and a CC7 300 mK system to provide pre-cooling of a minidilutor module.
 The minidilutor provides the final stage of continuous cooling for the detector array to less than 150 mK.